justUmen/ComfyUI-BjornulfNodes/README.md

 ![video preview](screenshots/video_preview.png)

 **Description:**
+This node takes a video path as input and displays the video.

 ### 50 - 🖼➜📹 Images to Video path (tmp video)

 ![image to video path](screenshots/image_to_video_path.png)

 **Description:**
+This node will take a list of images and convert them to a temporary video file.

 ### 51 - 📹➜🖼 Video Path to Images

 ![video path to image](screenshots/video_path_to_image.png)

 **Description:**
+This node will take a video path as input and convert it to a list of images.
+In the above example, I also take half of the frames by setting `frame_interval` to 2.
+Note that i had 16 frames, on the top right preview you can see 8 images.

 ### 52 - 🔊📹 Audio Video Sync